The psychology of color in graphic design

 When to use it: Eco-friendly products, organic cosmetics, but also banking (the color of money).

-Risk: Certain shades of yellow-green can associate with sickness or toxicity.
+Risk: Certain yellow-green shades can suggest illness or toxicity.

 Black and white: Luxury and purity

-Black is not a color but the absence of light, yet in design, it carries the weight of authority and elegance.
-White represents space, freedom, and a new beginning.
+Black is not a color, but the absence of light, yet in design it carries the weight of authority and elegance.
+White is space, freedom, and a new beginning.

 When to use them: Luxury brands (Apple, Nike) use this contrast to achieve a timeless look.

-Risk: Too much black can be depressing, while too much white may seem like the site is unfinished.
+Risk: Too much black can be depressing, while too much white can make it seem like the website is unfinished.

 3. Palette creation strategy: The 60-30-10 rule

 This rule ensures that the user is not overwhelmed with information.
-When someone enters your site, they subconsciously look for signposts.
-If all your elements are in bright colors, nothing feels important.
-If everything is neutral, and only one button is in an "accent" color, you’ve told the user exactly what they need to do without any written words.
+When someone enters your website, they subconsciously look for signposts.
+If all your elements are in bright colors, nothing is important.
+If everything is neutral and only one button is in the "accent" color, you have told the user exactly what they need to do without a single written word.

 4. Cultural filters: Does your color "translate" well?

 Color is universal, but its meaning is not.
-If you plan to expand your business beyond the borders of the Balkans, this is a crucial chapter.
+If you plan to expand your business beyond the Balkans, this is a crucial chapter.

-White: In the West, it symbolizes purity; in China, it is the color of mourning.
+White: In the West, it is a symbol of purity; in China, it is the color of mourning.

-Yellow: In Egypt, it is the color of mourning (the color of gold that goes to the afterlife), while in Japan, it symbolizes courage.
+Yellow: In Egypt, it is the color of mourning (the color of gold that goes into the afterlife), while in Japan it is a symbol of courage.

-Purple: Traditionally a color of royalty in Europe because the pigment was the most expensive, while in some Latin American countries it associates with death.
+Purple: Traditionally the color of nobility in Europe because the pigment was the most expensive, while in some Latin American countries it is associated with death.

-When planning a design, we always revert to market research.
+When planning a design, we always return to market research.
 A design that works in Berlin may not have the same effect in Tokyo.
-That’s the level of detail that distinguishes average design from one that brings in millions of views and impressions.
+That is the level of detail that separates average design from the kind that brings millions of views and impressions.

 5. Color psychology and user experience (UX)

-Colors are not just there to make the logo look nice.
+Colors are not there just to make the logo look nice.
 They are there to solve user problems.
-In 2026, the focus shifts to personalized experiences.
+In 2026, the focus is shifting toward personalized experiences.
+Properly chosen colors are a key element of a professional logo.

 Dark Mode: More than a trend

 More and more users prefer dark mode.
-It changes the way we perceive color psychology.
-Colors that seemed warm on a white background may look aggressive on black.
-When creating a modern website, a designer must anticipate both scenarios.
+That changes the way we experience color psychology.
+Colors that seemed warm on a white background can look aggressive on black.
+When creating a modern website, the designer must anticipate both scenarios.

 Color as navigation

 Through color, you can group information.
-For example, if you’re selling different categories of products, assigning a specific color to each category helps the user navigate faster.
+For example, if you sell different product categories, assigning a specific color to each category helps the user find their way faster.
 The brain remembers color faster than the text "Cosmetics" or "Electronics".

 In my article on design trends for 2026, I mentioned tactile digitalism.
-Color here plays the role of shadow and light, giving digital objects weight and realism, which further enhances the emotional connection of the user to the brand.
+Color here plays the role of shadow and light, giving digital objects weight and realism, which further strengthens the user's emotional connection with the brand.

 Never rely on assumptions.
-There are objective ways to check if your color choices are working:
+There are objective ways to check whether your color choice works:

 A/B Testing: Create two versions of a landing page with different CTA button colors.
 The results will often surprise you.

-Squint Test: Look at your design through half-closed eyes.
-If you can’t clearly see where the most important information is, the palette isn’t right.
+Squint Test: Look at your design with half-closed eyes.
+If you cannot clearly see where the most important information is, the palette is not good.

-Competitor Analysis: You don’t want to look identical to your biggest competitor.
-If everyone in your industry is blue, it may be time to be purple and take a position as an innovator.
+Competitor analysis: You do not want to look identical to your biggest competitor.
+If everyone in your industry is blue, maybe it is time to be purple and take the position of an innovator.

 Color is your investment

-The choice of colors is a strategic decision.
-It affects how long people stay on your site, how much they trust you, and ultimately, how much money they leave with you.
+Choosing colors is a strategic decision.
+It affects how long people stay on your website, how much they trust you, and, ultimately, how much money they leave with you.
 Quality graphic design uses psychology as a tool to achieve your business goals.

-The next time you think about changing your visual identity, don’t ask yourself "which color is pretty", but rather "how do I want my clients to feel".
+The next time you think about changing your visual identity, do not ask, "which color do I like", but rather "how do I want my clients to feel".

-If you're unsure whether your current design sends the right message, feel free to check out my previous works or contact me directly through the contact page for a free consultation on your branding.
+If you are not sure whether your current design is sending the right message, feel free to look at my previous work or contact me directly through the contact page for a free consultation about your branding.